 Another stopper to behaviour change discussed during the day is psychological risk.
 Making significant changes to behaviours, particularly when it comes to challenging, questioning and anything that requires people to ‘stand up and stand out’, involves psychological rather than physical risk; the risk of humiliation, rejection, or bullying, for example.
 Creating an environment of trust creates a sense of psychological safety, conducive to open reporting and challenge.
 Beehive will share the results of research into safety culture and in particular building trust they undertook with Bangor University and Alstom Power Services.

-All this is particularly timely, with the introduction of a new international safety standard, ISO 45001, likely in 2018 which focuses on continuous improvement, ensuring employee engagement and visible leadership in safety programmes, and emphasising the need for safety to be ‘built in’ not ‘bolted on’ to business processes.
+All this is particularly timely, with the introduction of a new international safety standard, ISO 45001, on March 12th 2018, which focuses on continuous improvement, ensuring employee engagement and visible leadership in safety programmes, and emphasising the need for safety to be ‘built in’ not ‘bolted on’ to business processes.
 The systemic approach to organisations, used by OD specialists such as Beehive and Brathay, are positioned as ideal to ensure the integration of safety in every function and at every level.
 We use our SySTEMS Model and activities to illustrate the connections between different organisational functions, and show why, as Dr Rob Long states:

 'Safety is all about people not just process' and why Brathay and Beehive, as experts in people, can help organisations along the road to safety culture transformation.